-What to Do After a Truck Accident in Las Vegas
+What to Do After a Semi-trailer truck Accident in Las Vegas

 If you have been involved in a truck accident in Las Vegas, make sure to keep the following advice in mind to protect your health, your finances, and your injury claim if necessary.
 Continue reading below to learn what you need to do after a truck accident.
 For specific answers to your individual questions, contact THE702FIRM Injury Attorneys anytime, 24/7 to schedule a free initial case review.

 What to Do Immediately After a Las Vegas Truck Wreck

 It is natural to be confused and disoriented after a violent collision.
 You may not know what to do in the immediate aftermath.
 It’s also entirely possible that you may be too injured to take specific actions right away, in which case your sole focus should be seeking emergency medical attention.

 If you’re not too hurt to move, however, there are certain things you should and should not do to protect your rights and your ability to recover compensation, such as:

 - Pull over to the side of the road, away from the flow of traffic, to prevent additional collisions and injuries.